Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Random-Rate Budgets

-\textit{Impossible.} Revealing the rates to the encoder and the decoder prior to the start of transmission can only improve the distortion.
+\textit{Impossibility.} Revealing the rates to the observer and the state estimator prior to the start of transmission can only improve the distortion.
 Thus, the distortions $\{d_t\}$ conditioned on $\{\rt\}$~\eqref{eq:ConditionedDt:def} are bounded from below as in \thmref{thm:no-drop:RDR}; by taking the expectation with respect to $\{\rt\}$, we attain the desired result. \end{IEEEproof}

+\begin{remark} By applying Jensen's inequality to \eqref{eq:RDR:IF:Dt:recur}: $\E{2^{-2 \rt}} \geq 2^{-2 \E{\rt}}$, we see that using packets of a fixed rate equal to $\E{\rt}$ performs better than using random rates~$\rt$. \end{remark}

-For the special case of an asymptotically stationary source~\eqref{eq:model:SS}, the steady-state distortion is given as follows. \begin{corol}[Steady state] Assume that the rates $\{r_t\}$ are i.i.d.
-Let $\eps > 0$, however small.
-Then, the minimum steady-state distortion is equal to
+For the special case of fixed-parameters~\eqref{eq:model:SS} and i.i.d.\ rates $\{\rt\}$, the steady-state distortion is given as follows. \begin{corol}[Steady state] Assume a fixed-parameter~\eqref{eq:model:SS} setting with i.i.d.\ rates $\{r_t\}$.
+If $\alpha^2 B < 1$,\footnote{Again, this is trivial for $|\alpha|<1$.} where $B \triangleq \E{2^{-2\rone}}$, then the steady-state distortion is given by